Discover Spring & Summer on Bowen Island

 The best thing about being on an island?
 Water all around!
 That means swimming, fishing, wading, boating, floating, and of course, a west-coast favourite, kayaking!
 Rent kayaks and stand-up paddleboards (SUPs) for a leisurely day on the water from Bowen Island Sea Kayaks on the pier by the ferry dock.

 Already a pro?
 Register in the ‘Round Bowen Challenge, and race to complete a whole (33km) or half (13-19km) circumnavigation of the island.
-This long-standing event usually occurs on the last Saturday of June, and features a Bowen-famous salmon BBQ after.
+This long-standing event occurs in June.
 Find more information here.

 Stars in Your Eyes